-If the owner fails to timely repair the damage or restore the unit as required by the Enforcement Committee, the Owner must pay an additional monetary penalty in the amount of \$1,000.00 for each violation, or such other amount as the Enforcement Committee deems appropriate, payable on the first day of each month beginning the month following the date specified by the Enforcement Committee for the Owner to complete the repair or restoration, or, if the Owner appeals to the board of directors, beginning the month following service of notice of the Board's decision.
+On-Going Violations: If the Owner fails to timely repair the damage or restore the unit as required by the Enforcement Committee within the timeframe referenced in the demand letter, the Owner must pay an additional monetary penalty equal to the initial fine amount levied for the original violation.
+This monetary penalty shall recur monthly, payable on the first day of each month beginning the month following the date specified by the Enforcement Committee for the Owner to complete the repair or restoration, or, if the Owner appeals to the board of directors, beginning the month following service of notice of the Board's decision.
+These monetary penalties shall automatically be assessed every thirty 30 days without another hearing until the violation is corrected.
+(For example, if the fine for the original violation was \$1,000, then a fine of \$1,000 will be levied for failing to timely correct the violation without the need of another hearing, and additional \$1,000 fines will continue to be levied on the first of every month until the violation is corrected.)